S-W-G/Serhii_W_H/README.md

 Serhii Hlukhenkyi

  Date of birth: **.**.1996
- Location: *****, Vinnytsia rgn.,Ukraine
+ Location: Lityn, Vinnytsia rgn.,Ukraine
  Phone number: +38063*******
  E-mail: serhii.w.g@gmail.com

 SUMMARY:
 A self-motivated person, with more than three year experience in logistics, communicative team member, and confident PC user.
-Looking for a chance to become a highly-qualified IT specialist.
+Actively studying, developing new skills and looking for a chance to become a highly-qualified IT specialist.
 Have experience in: manual testing basics (books, courses); HTML/CSS (books, courses), JavaScript (reading latest books, taking multiple courses).
 Familiar with such platforms and programs as: Jira, Mantis, Testlink, Git-Hub, VSCode.

 SKILLS:
 1C - Enterprise;